 What does this mean for people?

 - A steady supply of water.
-Almost 60 percent of America’s drinking water originates from national forests—mainly the rivers and streams that run through them.
+Fifty-five percent of America’s drinking water originates from forests — mainly the rivers and streams that run through them.

 - Fewer extreme floods.
 Forests, especially those that run beside streams, retain and temporarily store rainwater.